Gyeeta/gyeeta.github.io/docs/intro.md

 - Completely Open Source including Agent and Server components.
 Free to use *forever*.
 - Completely non-intrusive monitoring using a combination of [eBPF](https://ebpf.io/) and Kernel Statistics.
 - All Data In-House (On Prem).
 No external data transfer.
-- Monitor Kubernetes and other Cloud Native Cluster orchestrators.
+- Monitor Kubernetes or any other Cluster orchestrators.

 ## Key Observability Capabilities